-If you want each next number to be incremented by one, compared to the previous one, you can perform the same operation as before, but this time hold down the Ctrl key.
+If you want each next number to be incremented by one- compared to the previous one, you can perform the same operation as before, but this time holding down the Ctrl key.

 You can also use AutoFill to insert lists of odd and even numbers, tens, etc. In this case, you must select at least two cells with the values.

 Unfortunately Excel can handle only simple examples.
 If you have more complex ones, the result probably won't be the one you expected.
 So be careful when you use this feature.

 Look at the following example.
 Suppose that you want each next number to be the sum of all the previous.
 You entered the following values: 1, 1, 2, 4, 8, 16.
 If you select these values and use the AutoFill feature to fill the other cells, you will see that Excel has treated them in a completely different way.

 Using AutoFill on hours works in the same way as using it on numbers.
 Look at the following example.